The Challenge

 BASF took a two-pronged approach: reducing the footprint of high-impact dishes while elevating plant-rich alternatives.

 On the reduction side, their culinary team made targeted changes to the most emissions-intensive menu items.
-They reduced the number of days serving their most popular red meat dish — a hamburger — by a third, and replaced other popular beef options with alternatives that contained less beef per serving.
-Chefs also found that trimming meat portions in dishes like minced meat, goulash, and sliced meat was both operationally straightforward and well-received by diners.
+For example, they reduced the number of days serving their most popular red meat dish — a hamburger — by a third, and replaced other popular beef dishes with attractive but less popular alternatives, which brought down overall beef sales and purchasing.
+They also reduced portion sizes in dishes like goulash, Bolognese, minced meat, and sliced meat — changes that were both operationally straightforward and well-received by diners.

 In parallel, BASF invested in making their plant-rich offerings genuinely appealing.
 They brought in an external vegan chef to upskill their culinary teams and systematically overhauled underperforming vegetarian recipes — improving both taste and presentation.